SEUNGKYUCHUNG/OfficeScripts/README.md

 # Hello World!
 Welcome to my Office Scripts

 ## Description
-If you are like me and download lengthy excel reports for weekly analysis, these office scripts may be for you.
-These Office Scripts will automatically create a table.
+If you frequently download lengthy Excel reports for weekly analysis, Office Scripts can be a game-changer.
+With Office Scripts, you can automate the creation of tables, streamlining your workflow and minimizing manual effort.
+It’s a simple yet powerful way to enhance productivity with minimal hassle.

 ## Features
 - Allows you to automate a table